Atopic Dermatitis (विचर्चिका)

 Yoga helps in relieving stress generated due to the condition of Atopic dermatitis.
 The techniques like Pranayama and Pavanamuktasana helps in relieving stress and thus reduces the symptoms of Atopic dermatitis.

-There are two types of treatment in Ayurveda for Atopic dermatitis.
+There are two types of treatment for atopic dermatitis in Ayurveda.
 Single herb treatment and treatment with a combination of medicines.

 Single herb treatment for Atopic dermatitis includes Neem (Azadirachta Indica), Pointed gourd (Trichosanthes Dioica), and Malabar nut (Adathoda vasica).